TBM13/Samsung-Camera-Experiments/README.md

 # Samsung Camera Experiments
-This repository contains a Python script that patches the `libexynoscamera3.so` camera lib of Exynos devices to enable different features.
+This repository contains a Python script that can patch the `libexynoscamera3.so` camera lib of Exynos devices and enable/modify different features.

 Requires Python 3.10 or higher.
 Make sure to install the dependencies too (`pip install -r requirements.txt`).

 ### libexynoscamera3.so
-Usually located at `/vendor/lib/libexynoscamera3.so` and/or `/vendor/lib64/libexynoscamera3.so`.
+Usually located at `/vendor/lib/libexynoscamera3.so` and/or `/vendor/lib64/libexynoscamera3.so`. \
 Some devices have both but only use one, it's suggested to patch both in that case.

-> Some newer Exynos devices like the Galaxy A55 don't have this library.
-Those aren't supported by this script at the moment.

 If the script fails to patch your lib, open an issue with your device model, Android version and attach the lib.

+> [!IMPORTANT]
+> Newer Exynos devices no longer include `libexynoscamera3.so`; they now use the newer lib `camera.s5eXXXX.so`. \
+> These devices are currently not supported.

 ## Features
-The following camera features can be enabled or modified. \
-Keep in mind that enabling them **doesn't mean they will work as expected** nor that something will change.
-It's up to you to test the modifications.
+The following camera features can be enabled or modified.
+Enabling them **doesn't mean they will work as expected**, it's up to you to test them.

 #### Hardware Level
 * 0 ([LIMITED](https://developer.android.com/reference/android/hardware/camera2/CameraMetadata#INFO_SUPPORTED_HARDWARE_LEVEL_LIMITED))